verrazzano/docs/content/en/docs/applications/oam/workloads/weblogic/_index.md

 ## Verrazzano application operator

-The Verrazzano application operator monitors the `VerrazzanoWebLogicWorkload` custom resource (CR) and creates, updates, and deletes the `Domain` CR based on the specification provided in the `VerrazzanoWebLogicWorkload` CR.
-Also, it modifies the WebLogic Domain CR to add Fluentd sidecar injection for logging and a Monitoring Exporter configuration for metrics, if they do not already exist.
+The Verrazzano application operator monitors the VerrazzanoWebLogicWorkload custom resource (CR) and creates, updates, and deletes the `Domain` CR based on the specification provided in the VerrazzanoWebLogicWorkload CR.
+Also, it modifies the WebLogic Domain CR to add Fluentd sidecar injection for logging and a WebLogic Monitoring Exporter configuration for metrics, if they do not already exist.
 The WebLogic Kubernetes Operator creates the WebLogic domain based on the WebLogic Domain CR.

 ## WebLogic domain life cycle

-The following are the life cycle stages of a WebLogic domain:
+The following are the life cycle stages of a WebLogic domain.

 1. Create a WebLogic domain.
    - Application containing WebLogic component is created.